vq-labs/vq-labs.com/README.md

 bootstrap 3, npm, gulp with html/css/js/json/img minify + uglify

 # How to use it?
 All the html sources can be found in the "src" folder.
-Modify the files in there and run "gulp build" in the root folder to get all the dependencies and minified versions of your CSS/JS/HTML files generated for you.
+For development: run "npm start" or "gulp run" which if ENV= is not equal to production in .env file, it will be starting a server with watching changes
+For production: run "npm start" or "gulp run" which if ENV=production in .env file it will just be building and starting the server gulp run (which starts gulp build) does minification and uglification on CSS/JS/HTML files.
 Images, css and other files that do not require pre-processing you will find in the "public" folder.

 # How to start?
-Review .env file and make necessary changes first!
+Review .env.example file and make necessary changes first then rename it to .env file.
+You should not commit this file because it might contain sensitive information, therefore we have an ignore rule in .gitignore so if you want to commit that, remove that from .gitignore

 ```
 npm install